nezort11/nezort11/README.md

 -->

-- 👨‍💻 Live as a software developer.
+- 👨‍💻 I live as a software developer.

-- 🐶 Very like developing new pet/side projects.
+- 🐶 Enjoy developing new pet/side projects.

 <!--
 - 🦄 I have a dream to develop shiny app.
 -->

-- 🍓 I use Raspberry Pi as a server.

 <!--- 🌍 Doing projects is my [life](https://github.com/users/nezort11/projects/2)style.-->